astronomer/docs/learn/managing-dependencies.md

 ## TaskFlow API dependencies

-The [TaskFlow API](airflow-decorators.md) added decorators to Airflow, one of these decorators, `@task`, allows you to easily turn Python functions into Airflow tasks.
+The [TaskFlow API](airflow-decorators.md) `@task` decorator allows you to easily turn Python functions into Airflow tasks.

 If your DAG has several tasks that are defined with the `@task` decorator and use each other's output, you can leverage inferred dependencies via the TaskFlow API.
 For example, in the following DAG there are two dependent tasks, `get_a_cat_fact` and `print_the_cat_fact`.
 To set the dependencies, you pass the called function of the upstream task as a positional argument to the downstream task (`print_the_cat_fact(get_a_cat_fact())`):